hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 ```
     {
         "@class": ".LogEventResponse",
-        "requestId": "1392895516999",
+        "requestId": "1392895516999"
-        "scriptData": null
     }
 ```

-Once this request has been passed in, we can query the document to get the progress in the future if required
+Once this request has been passed in, we can query the document to get the progress in the future if required:

 ```
     {